 You could of course pick a mix of these different options.
 For example,

-If you do choose to invest, consider dollar-cost averaging (investing regular small amounts) rather than going all-in.
+If you do choose to invest, consider dollar-cost averaging (investing equal sums of money at regular intervals) rather than going all-in.